Burning of the Jaffna Public Library: Government of Sri Lanka

-We are giving jobs to people.
-We are opening industries.
-By the time President Maithripala Sirisena celebrates his second anniversary of assuming office, we will have completed a massive amount of development work in the North.
 The Jaffna Library was burnt during the time of our government.
 We regret it.
 We apologize for it.
 Do you also apologize for the wrongs you committed?

-Government investigation

-According to Orville H. Schell, Chairman of the Americas Watch Committee, and Head of Amnesty International's 1982 fact-finding mission to Sri Lanka, the UNP government at that time did not institute an independent investigation to establish responsibility for these killings in May and June 1981 and take measures against those responsible.
-No one has been indicted for the crimes.
+In 2026, Prime Minister Harini Amarasuriya acknowledged the library burning as part of the country's dark history, arguing that such events demonstrate the need for a culture that values literature as a part of historical preservation.

 Reopening

 Jaffna Public Library being rebuilt, with partly burned right-wing.
 At the front is a statue of Saraswati, the Hindu goddess of learning.

 In 1982, one year after the initial destruction, the community sponsored Jaffna Public Library Week and collected thousands of books.
 Repairs on parts of the building were in progress when the Black July pogrom-induced civil conflict began in 1983.
 By 1984, the library was fully renovated; however, the library was damaged by bullets and bombs.
 The military forces were stationed in the Jaffna Fort and the rebels positioned themselves inside the library creating a no man's land as the fighting intensified.
 In 1985, after an attack on a nearby police station by Tamil rebels, soldiers entered the partially restored building and set off bombs that shredded thousands of books yet again.
 The library was abandoned with its shell and bullet-pocked walls, blackened with the smoke of burnt books.

-As an effort to win back the confidence of the Tamil people and also to mollify international opinion, in 1998 under president Chandrika Kumaratunga, the government began the process to rebuild it with contributions from all Sri Lankans and foreign governments.

-Approximately US$1 million was spent and over 25,000 books were collected.
-By 2001 the replacement building was complete but the 2003 reopening of the rebuilt library was opposed by the rebel LTTE (who wanted the burnt remnants of the original building to stand and a replacement library constructed in a different location).
-This led all 21 members of the Jaffna municipal council, led by Mayor Sellan Kandian, to tender their resignation as a protest against the pressure exerted on them to postpone the reopening.

-Eventually the library was opened to the public.
+In 1998, in an effort to win the confidence of the Tamil people, the government under President Chandrika Kumaratunga began the process of rebuilding the library by launching a fund raising campaign throughout the country.
+With additional contributions from international donors, the library was rebuilt at a cost of around US$1 million and 25,000 books were collected.
+It was reopened to the public in 2003 "largely devoid of books" but the opening ceremony was postponed due to pressure from the Tamil public and the LTTE.
+Some citizens, a large number of Tamil intellectuals and the LTTE had wanted the preservation of either a part or all of the burned building as a memorial and the construction of a replacement library in a different location but the government rejected it fearing that it might bolster Tamil nationalism.